The Da Vinci Code (film): Cast

+Two actors, Sam Mancuso and Andre Lillis, are credited with playing the untitled "Pope" character.

 Production

 Development

 The film rights to Dan Brown's novel The Da Vinci Code (2003) were purchased from Brown for $6 million.
 Bill Paxton was the director Ron Howard's first choice for the role of Robert Langdon, but had to decline as he was beginning filming for the television series Big Love.
 Howard approached Ricky Gervais for the role of Remy Jean, but he turned it down due to the fear of him ruining the film.
 Akiva Goldsman wrote the screenplay for the film, Goldsman previously worked with Howard on A Beautiful Mind (2001) and Cinderella Man (2005).

 Filming

 Filming had been scheduled to start in May 2005; however, some delays caused filming to begin on June 30, 2005.

 The filmmakers shot many of the inside scenes at Pinewood Studios; the opening sequence in the cavernous 007 Stage at Pinewood Shepperton, where the interior of the Louvre was re-created.
 In this sequence, Hanks' character is taken by French police to the Louvre, where a dead body has been discovered.
 David White of Altered States FX, a prosthetics and special make-up effects company, was tasked with creating a naked photorealistic silicone body for the scene.
 Lighting effects were used to obscure the body's genitalia; a technique also used on television programs such as NCIS.

 Pinewood's state-of-the-art Underwater Stage was used to film underwater sequences.
 The stage opened in 2005 after four years of planning and development.
 The water in the tank is filtered using an ultraviolet system, which creates crystal clear water, and the water is maintained at 30 °C to create a comfortable environment to work in for both cast and crew.

 Alternative versions of Bettany's nude flagellation scenes were shot, in which he wears a black loincloth.
 Clips of these versions appear in the History Channel's Opus Dei Unveiled documentary, broadcast in summer 2006.